joereddington/joereddington.github.io/diary/index.md

 ## 02/10/21 07:45 to 08:49, Good morning!
 Memory book time
 Done, result.
 Just the TTS to do now and the other proofreaders.
+## 05/10/21 06:00 to 07:21, Following up on KeyError +EQT
+I've returned to the error I was investigating on Friday.
+* I've got an MCVE, but I should really test it on the latest version of the library.
+  * Upgrading the library (from 0.6.18 to 0.6.21) might cause problems
+  * I updated python-pptx with pip3 install --upgrade python-pptx
+  * All tests pass
+  * Will have to look into updating it online
+  * Submitted the issue here: https://github.com/scanny/python-pptx/issues/749
+  * added calendar event to check it out.  (later: fixed a typo about versions)

+## 05/10/21 07:30 to 07:56, Tracking a new icon error +EQT
+Tracking a strange error (later: turned out to be a line I'd accidentally deleted

+## 05/10/21 08:00 to 09:45,  School run +Family
+## 05/10/21 09:45 to 11:50, looking at  WWW issue  +EQT
+* There's a bug with spaces in names
+* Sorted out vim on server
+* Driver
+  * I've brought the driver under version control.
+Not storing it online yet.
+  * I've improved the look of the create new camp
+  * I've added Javascript validation to fix the actual problem
+* Camp
+  * I did a hack to fix timezones, and while I was there I properly formatted the number of words.
+  * Committed and pushed
+  * Investigated titles
+    * Wrote a script to grep them out.
+    * Put it into update.py
+    * Added it to dashboard for the foreseeable
+    * Pushed

+## 05/10/21 11:50 to 12:45, Back to fixing the warnings on the default template +EQT
+* We now output the correct slide number
+* Hmm, there is a new error.
+  Feedback added :<class 'AttributeError'> EXCEPTION IN (/Users/Shared/git/TheOpenVoiceFactory/grid.py, LINE 91 "if click_action.hyperlink.address is not None:"): 'NoneType' object has no attribute 'hyperlink'
+  * I removed the offending issue from the pptx and also reordered the process_shape logic so that it will be easier to refactor later

+## 05/10/21 13:02 to 14:41, Tidying up and pushing and updating OVF site +EQT
+* My changes broke the regression tests.
+* I've updated them, and changed how they are done so it's easier to compare them in the future.
+* I've commented out the other test that was failing because it relates to a abandoned feature
+* Checked the changes to the pageset online
+* This  git merge --squash <feature branch> (::git) turned out to be a really good way of making a faffy commit structure look much nicer.
+I like it and I want to use it again.
+* Updated the OVF site with the changes

+## 05/10/21 14:41 to 14:47, Writing up notes +EQT
+My day so far has involved two big coding projects, although neither were high priority they are both nice to have done.

+## 05/10/21 14:47, Now time for a transition.
+Email?
+Delores?
+I think Delores is probably for the best with 90 minutes to go.

+## 05/10/21 14:48 to 14:59, Delores +EQT

+## 05/10/21 14:59 to 15:07, Interrupt for +WWW +EQT
+The book isn't being written but the proof is?
+Hmmm.
+I don't know how I fixed it, but it's fixed.

+## 05/10/21 15:07 to 15:50, Delores again  +EQT
+* Ha!
+Going live - so much of the work I did today would have been great for it.
+* The last couple of days have been brilliant for putting hours in, but they haven't really focused on anything in my long term plans have they?
+* Reviewing previous dates - I think that the automatic timesheet update has made this a bit better, but I should update that.
+  * Some small updates to the annual leave calculator

+## 05/10/21 15:50 to 16:23, (A) Check actions from last meeting +EQT
+...and writing up a starting point.

+What is a volunteer and what isn't.

+We define a volunteer in terms of responsibility and access.
+A bystander who helps us arrange tables before an event isn't a volunteer, nor is someone who contributes to our open source projects.
+However someone who arranges the flowers for Flowers For Turing, or runs a white water writers camp certainly is.
+The difference in these cases is that the volunteer has been given some level of responsibility (which could be physical, financial or relate to information) - specifically someone is an eQuality Time Volunteer if we delegate some of the organisations own responsibility to them.

+## 05/10/21 18:21 to 18:28, Personal look at delores
+Added the kitchen